timholy/ProgressMeter.jl/README.md

 ## Credits

-Thanks to Alan Bahm and Andrew Burroughs for major enhancements to this package.
+Thanks to Alan Bahm, Andrew Burroughs, and Jim Garrison for major enhancements to this package.